Ace the ISEB Test — Free Practice and Explanations [2024]

 3. Talk with the senior school – since each senior schools receives your child's accomplishment independently to other schools, contact the school to get a better understanding of what should your child focus on ahead of the test.

-Free ISEB Verbal Reasoning Practice Test Questions
+Free ISEB Test Verbal Reasoning Practice Questions

 There are a few different topics in this section, including comprehension, reasoning, and logic, and will have a big portion of synonyms, antonyms, and analogies.